reasv/panoptikon-ui/README.md

 ## Prerequisites
 You must have a running instance of the Panoptikon server to use this UI.
-Set the `API_URL` environment variable to the URL of the Panoptikon server.
+Set the `PANOPTIKON_API_URL` environment variable to the URL of the Panoptikon server.
-By default, Panoptikon runs at `http://127.0.0.1:6342`, and the UI will automatically use this URL if `API_URL` is not set.
+By default, Panoptikon runs at `http://127.0.0.1:6342`, and the UI will automatically use this URL if `PANOPTIKON_API_URL` is not set.

 ## Getting Started